constellation-daq/Constellation/docs/reference/satellite.md

 * The CHP instance reports that a previously tracked remote satellite became unavailable
 * The CHP instance reports that the state of a tracked remote satellite changed to `ERROR` or `SAFE`

+## Data Sending and Receiving

+If a data sending satellite provide the relevant information, it should add `timestamp_begin` and `timestamp_end` tags to DATA messages in [CDTP](./protocols.md#data-transmission), containing integer values with the timestamps in picoseconds counted since the start of the measurement marking the begin and end of this data block, respectively.